mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 The value of old feature usage data over 1 year rapidly diminshes, so we would plan to remove old data on a yearly basis.

-###To Existing Code
+##To Existing Code

-####API::FrameworkManager
+###API::FrameworkManager

 Currently the code to send usage reports is in the FrameworkManager (FrameworkManagerImpl::SendStartupUsageInfo).
-This would be removed.
+This would be replaced by calls to the Usage Service.

-####Kernel::ConfigService

-As described above this change would create a UsageReporter class which would be responsible for collating, and sending all usage data.
-This will be created, and owened by UsageReporter.registerStartup().
-The config service will also delete the UsageReporter as the first step of its desctutor, when logging and all of the other ConfigService methods remain available.
+The FrameworkManager will also delete the UsageService as the first step of its shutdown method, when logging and all of the other ConfigService methods remain available.

-###API::Algorithm
+##API::Algorithm

-We would add a call to UsageReporter.registerFeatureUsage() within the Execute method of the Algorithm base class, after exec has been called, close to where we record history.
+We would add a call to UsageService.registerFeatureUsage() within the Execute method of the Algorithm base class, after exec has been called, close to where we record history.
 This would simply record the information to be sent into a local queue object and return quickly.

-###Algorithm::SendUsage
+##Algorithm::SendUsage

 In order to harmonise the code and keep things simple and easy to follow, this algorithm will be removed and the functionality added to the UsageReporter.
 As part of this the current hand crafted json creation will be repleaced using jsoncpp.